 - Engage adolescents in discussions in which they will learn and grow.

-- Consider a balanced parenting style that includes warmth, nurturance as well as setting safe boundaries.
+- Consider a balanced parenting style that includes warmth as well as setting safe boundaries.

 - Support healthy peer relationships.